-‘Spring and All [By the road to the contagious hospital]’ by William Carlos Williams is a seven stanza poem which is separated into sets of lines which vary in length.
-The poet, as was his custom, did not structure this piece through a rhyme scheme or pattern of meter.
-Instead, the free verse poem is driven through its simple but vibrant images.
+‘Spring and All [By the road to the contagious hospital]’ by William Carlos Williams is a seven stanza poem that is separated into sets of lines that vary in length.
+The poet, as was his custom, did not structure this piece through a rhyme scheme or pattern of the meter.
+Instead, the free-verse poem is driven by its simple but vibrant images.

-It was Williams’ goal to provide an image of a realistic world which is easy for the reader to imagine.
+It was Williams’ goal to provide an image of a real-world that is easy for the reader to imagine.
 It does not take hours of analysis to understand what the poet was wanting to accomplish here.

 The poem begins with the speaker introducing a road on which one can travel to a “contagious hospital.”
-Alongside the road one is able to see all manner of dying plant life.
+Along the road, one is able to see all manner of dying plant life.
 Much of it is unrecognizable as what it used to be.
 Bushes have become twigs.
 There are also muddy fields and pools of standing water in the distance.

-Towards the end of the poem the tone takes a turn and the speaker describes a change.
+Towards the end of the poem, the tone takes a turn and the speaker describes a change.
 Soon spring will come and the landscape will be transformed.
-The plant life will leave the desolate past and enter into a more promising future, just like the world at the end of World War II.
+The plant life will leave the desolate past and enter into a more promising future, just like the world at the end of World War I.

 It is perhaps important to note at this point that Williams’ made his living as a doctor.
 He would’ve had more than a passing familiarity with hospitals.
 This makes his choice of a “contagious hospital” all the more poignant.
 It would have been a place in which patients suffering from infectious diseases were housed and treated, as well as they could be at the time.
 This type of hospital is not somewhere one would want to end up, either as a doctor or a patient.

 The path on which the speaker is walking is located underneath a sky which is “surg[ing]” with “blue / mottled clouds.”
-These clouds do not float peacefully though the sky but instead enter into the scene powerfully.
-They are suddenly there, as if pushed.
+These clouds do not float peacefully through the sky but instead, enter into the scene powerfully.
+They are suddenly there as if pushed.
 They are being “drive” by a cold “northeast” wind.
-From just these few lines it is clear that Williams is hoping to create a scene which is not peaceful or seriously foreboding.
+From just these few lines it is clear that Williams is hoping to create a scene that is not peaceful or seriously foreboding.
 It appears to be a cold, somewhat inhospitable day to be walking along the road.

 There are a number of bushes alongside the road.
 These are purple and “forked.”
 They, unlike the weeds in the distance, are “standing.”
 This does not mean they have any strength to them though.
 They are in fact described as being the “twiggy / stuff of bushes.”
 The plants are barely recognizable as the bushes they used to be.

-The only remnant of what they used to be exists in the “dead, brown leaves” which have fallen, and now sit, under the twigs.
+The only remnant of what they used to exist in the “dead, brown leaves” which have fallen, and now sit, under the twigs.
 These plants, at the moment, are not bushes, they are “leafless vines.”